Hi Hater

 "Hi Hater" is a song by American rapper Maino, released as his commercial debut single and the lead single from his debut album, If Tomorrow Comes...
 (2009).
-The song is featured in the video game Midnight Club: Los Angeles.
+The song is used in the video game Midnight Club: Los Angeles.

 Background

 The song was co-produced by Mista Raja and Maino.
 The song primarily samples hip hop legend Jimmy Spicer's hit song, "Money (Dollar Bill Y'all)".

 Music video

 The music video for the song was directed by Dan the Man and mostly takes place in Bed-Stuy, Brooklyn, which is Maino's hometown.